 The mesh upper performed significantly better than conventional mesh fabrics.
 Due to its dotted pattern, the shoes remained airy and breathable throughout our testing sessions.
 Players reported feeling a light, soothing sensation around the feet.

 When it came to cushioning, players loved the shoe’s yielding sole.
 Not only did the Adiprene+ system decimate the impact of hard courts, but it also eliminated high profile shocks, such as jerks and dives.
 We found this feature to be supremely adequate for concrete surfaces.
+These are also one of the best grass court tennis shoes in the market.

 The Barricade chassis around the midfoot provided excellent support to testers.
 It upheld the foot’s natural curve while simultaneously hindering foot inversion.
 Players found it effortless to perform quick spins and strides.
 Not only that, the heel enhanced lateral stability as well.